abuxton/abuxton/README.md

 * DevOps is the combination of Responsibilities, Capabilities and Communication in your organisation.
 Both in a passive product or tools, the capability to both communicate and provide capabilities, and a person's active role in providing capabilities and communicating their responsibilities to provide the subset of those capabilities they are responsible for. <https://www.astroarch.com/tvp_strategy/devops-engineer-25120/>.
 * <https://dev.to/dvddpl/make-mistakes-and-ask-questions-its-ok-gah> but also <https://stackoverflow.com/help/how-to-ask>
 * Automating things is hard, it's not just about how, it's about should you, when should you, and should you let the automation run <https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation/> This helps with that conversation.

-* My "Ghost engineer" title, is a flagrant dig at the content of this [Tweet, on twitter ( never X )](https://x.com/yegordb/status/1859290734257635439), the discussion on [Reddit](https://www.reddit.com/r/theprimeagen/comments/1gzky88/95_of_software_engineers_do_virtually_nothing).
-All good engineers are Ghost Engineers no matter the industry, all engineers in a DevOps organisation should be Ghost Engineers at some point in their day.
+> NOTE: My "Ghost engineer" title, is a flagrant dig at the content of this [Tweet, on twitter ( never X )](https://x.com/yegordb/status/1859290734257635439), the discussion on [Reddit](https://www.reddit.com/r/theprimeagen/comments/1gzky88/95_of_software_engineers_do_virtually_nothing).
+> All good engineers are Ghost Engineers no matter the industry, all engineers in a DevOps organisation should be Ghost Engineers at some point in their day.
 Ghost Engineering is the component that stats can't show and A.I will never be able to replace.
-Spend some time talking, showing, explaining, tutoring and continuing to learn the stats don't show all, they are not the be all and end all.
+> Spend some time talking, showing, explaining, tutoring and continuing to learn the stats don't show all, they are not the be all and end all.
+> This point as become even more important with the advances of AI and Spec driven Development with AI.
+Any one in tech looking at your commit history take a dive and panicing shouldn't be in tech.

 ### Contact